Samuel Sherwood (New York politician)

 Samuel Sherwood (April 24, 1779 – October 31, 1862) was a United States Representative from New York.

-Biography
+Early life

 Sherwood was born in Kingsbury, New York on April 24, 1779.
+At the time of his firth, his father was in command of a body of levies stationed at Fort Stanwix, now Rome.

-He completed preparatory studies, began the study of law at the age of fifteen in Kingston, and moved to Delhi in 1798, where he continued his legal studies.
+He completed preparatory studies, and then began the study of law at the age of fifteen in the office of a prominent lawyer, Conrad Elmendorf of Kingston, having as a fellow student his friend the late Chief Justice Oakley.
+He moved to Delhi in 1798, where he continued his legal studies under Judge Ebenezer Foot.

+Career

 He was admitted to the bar in 1800 and practiced in Delhi.
 Sherwood's home near the confluence of the West Branch Delaware River and Little Delaware River included a farm, and he was also involved in local business ventures, including a tannery and a grist mill.

 In addition to his legal and business interests, Sherwood was active in the New York Militia as paymaster of Colonel Elisha Butler's regiment.